Creating a trip

 How to create, configure, and manage trips in Trailkeep.

 A trip is the central object in Trailkeep.
-It holds your itinerary, GPX route, waypoints, gear list, safety contacts, and trail notes — everything that belongs to a single outing in one place.
+It holds your itinerary, GPX route, waypoints, gear list, safety contacts, and shared link — everything that belongs to a single outing in one place.

 Create a new trip